Thailand Fertilizers Market Size & Share Analysis - Growth Trends And Forecast (2025 - 2030)

 Thailand Fertilizers Market Analysis by Mordor Intelligence

 The Thailand fertilizers market size reached USD 2.60 billion in 2025 and is projected to grow at a CAGR of 4.24% to USD 3.20 billion by 2030.
 Thailand's rice exports reached 9.9 million metric tons, a 13% increase and the highest level since 2018.
-The export value rose by 27% to USD 6.4 billion (225.6 billion baht), contributing to Thailand's export growth.
+In 2024, the export value rose by 27% to USD 6.4 billion (225.6 billion baht), contributing to Thailand's export growth.
 Fertilizers remained essential for maintaining this high rice production.[1]Thai Rice Exporters Association, “Thai rice exports in 2025 struggling, Downward target revision ahead,” thairiceexporters.org.th.
 The market growth is driven by increasing domestic food demand, government food-security initiatives, and the development of a USD 1.8 billion potash mine that aims to reduce dependency on imported raw materials.
-The market faces challenges from fertilizer price fluctuations, ranging from USD 400 to USD 1,200 per metric ton during supply disruptions.
+The market faces challenges from fluctuations in fertilizer prices, which range from USD 400 to USD 1,200 per metric ton during supply disruptions.
 These price variations have encouraged investments in domestic production facilities and precision agriculture technologies.
 Carbon-credit incentives aligned with Thailand's commitment to reduce emissions by 20-25% are encouraging farmers to adopt low-emission fertilizer variants[2]World Bank Group, “Supporting Thailand's Climate Goals through the World Bank Partnership for Market Readiness,” worldbank.org.

 Key Report Takeaways